 The long-term contract price for uranium is reported on a monthly basis by Ux Consulting.
-The long-term uranium price was US\$32/lb at March 31, 2019, the same prices as at December 31, 2018.
+The long-term uranium price was US\$32/lb at December 31, 2018 being slightly higher than the price of US\$31.00/lb as at December 31, 2017.
 Long-term prices are driven more by production costs and future supply-demand forecasts rather than current customer inventory levels.

 The spot price of uranium can be more volatile than the long-term contract price of uranium; noting that the majority of uranium sales occur under long-term contracts.
-The spot price for uranium on March 31, 2019 was US\$25.75 compared with US\$28.50 as at December 31, 2018.
+The spot price for uranium on December 31, 2018 was US\$28.50 compared with US\$23.75 at the end of 2017.
+The market for uranium is strengthening in recent months and has been attributed to the reduction in production targets by the major producers and an increase in demand (current and midterm).
 There is substantial industry commentary that supports a continued improvement in the spot price which is currently projected to reach US\$30.00 this calendar year.